10 Days in Argentina: 7 Sample Itineraries

 Choose your own adventure in the afternoon: visit the Recoleta Cemetery, wander La Boca, or see Puerto Madero.
 At night, go to a tango show.

-If you’re visiting on a weekend, make sure you save Sunday for the San Telmo Market.
+On day 3, if you’re visiting on a weekend, make sure you save Sunday for the San Telmo Market.

 From here you can either stay one more night in Buenos Aires (and eat at one of the best steakhouses or try my favorite cooking class) or get a late flight into Iguazu for your next stop.